typora/support.typora.io/_posts/basic/2022-09-05-File Management.md

 You could use hyperlink syntax ( `[label](src)` ) to create links that links to other files/folder, the `src` part can be either absolute path or relative path, for example: `[Readme](readme.md)`.

-(Typora ≥ 1.1) If target file does not exist, Typora will guide you to create the file automatically.
+If target file does not exist, Typora will guide you to create the file automatically.

 If you want to jump to target position of other files, you could append anchor after file target.
 For example, `[Readme](readme.md#header-1)` allows to jump to "header 1" position of `readme.md`.
 You can follow [internal links](/Links/#internal-links) about how to write an anchor.